rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

 For many `rdctl` commands, there are corresponding `API` calls that can be applied.
 Listed below are the available commands shown in both formats.
 The `api` examples will assume `curl` as the tool being used to talk to the API.

-Additionally, some examples make use of `$AUTH` or `PASSWORD` credentials which can be found in these locations across platforms:
+Additionally, some examples make use of credentials which can be found in these locations across platforms:

-- Linux: ~/.local/share/rancher-desktop/rd-engine.json
+- Linux: ~/.local/share/rancher-desktop/
-- macOS: ~/Library/Application Support/rancher-desktop/rd-engine.json
+- macOS: ~/Library/Application Support/rancher-desktop/
-- Windows: %LOCALAPPDATA%\rancher-desktop\rd-engine.json
+- Windows: %LOCALAPPDATA%\rancher-desktop\

 :::

 :::caution warning